Continuous Learning for Android Malware Detection: Details about Improved Baselines

 \section{Details about Improved Baselines}

 We retrain SVM for two sample selectors: \textsc{Transcendent} (cred), and \textsc{Transcendent} (cred * conf).
 To retrain SVM, we search for C from the set: 0.001, 0.01, 0.1, 1, 10, 100, 1000.
-The best C is 1.
+For the APIGraph dataset, the best C for cred is 0.1 , the best C for cred*conf is 0.01.
+For the AndroZoo dataset, the best C is 0.01.

 We adapt MLP uncertainty sampling with warm start.
-We search for learining rate from 0.001 to 0.009 with a step size 0.002; training epochs 25, 50, 75, 100; warm learning rate: 1\%, 5\%, 10\% of the initial learning rate; warm training epochs: 10, 25, 50.
-The best hyperparameters are 0.001 learning rate, 25 initial training epochs, warm learning rate $10^-4$ (10\% of the initial one), and warm training epochs is 10.
+We search for learning rate from 0.0001 to 0.0009 with a step size 0.0002; training epochs 25, 50, 75, 100; warm learning rate: 1\%, 5\% of the initial learning rate; warm training epochs: 25, 50.
+The best hyperparameters for the APIGraph dataset are: 0.0009 learning rate, 25 initial training epochs, warm learning rate $4.5*10^{-5}$ (5\% of the initial one), and warm training epochs is 25.
+The best hyperparameters for the AndroZoo dataset are: 0.0001 learning rate, 25 initial training epochs, warm learning rate $5*10^{-6}$ (5\% of the initial one), and warm training epochs is 25.

 We adapt CADE OOD sample selector for MLP in both cold start and warm start.
 To have a fair comparison, we use the same encoder dimensions as ours, and mirror that as the decoder in CADE.
 We use the same MLP structure as our classifier subnetwork.
-We use batch size 1,024.
+We use batch size 1,536.
 We fix the MLP learning rate (0.001) and training epochs (50), but perform grid search over the same set of parameters for the CADE autoencoder as described in Section~\ref{appendix:details-our-model}.
 Note that the original active learning experiment in CADE did not tune hyperparameters (Section 6 in ~\cite{yang2021cade}).
 But we tune hyperparameters including optimizer, initial learning rate, learning rate scheduling, epochs to train the contrastive autoencoder model, warm start learning rate and epochs.

-The best cold start parameters for CADE: Adam optimizer, initial learning rate 0.005, step-based decay with a factor 0.95 every 10 epochs, and 50 training epochs.
+The best cold start parameters for CADE, APIGraph dataset: Adam optimizer, initial learning rate 0.001, step-based decay with a factor 0.95 every 10 epochs, and 150 training epochs.
+For the AndroZoo dataset: Adam optimizer, initial learning rate 0.001, step-based decay with a factor 0.5 every 10 epochs, and 100 training epochs.